 - Discuss your topic with your grad advisor.

 You need to work closely with your graduate sponsor.
 Meeting at least twice a month is what most experts recommend and is often considered to be the minimum required to organize and present a great argument in a graduate project.

 Your research can start by simply checking the web and building on your tentative literature review.
 While this is all information, you should rely more on in-depth research that is done at the library.
 You need to use academic and government sources to back up your study.

 - Create an outline and start writing a draft.

 Outlines are exceptional help tools that can keep your writing on track.
 They are particularly helpful when you write the first draft which can go off on a number of tangents you will eventually find you need to cut off from your work.
-Create an outline or buy online and start writing.
+Create an outline and start writing.

 - Ask a reviewer to comment on your work.

 This will show up on every dissertation checklist you find on the web.
 It is absolutely essential to have a second pair of eyes to go over your work.
 Hiring a professional editor is the best option, but you can also have an advisor, a professor, or a trusted student colleague offer suggestions.